 After a not-so-careful break-in at Genius’ lab, followed by a bit of fisticuffs with the good kids, the bad kids retreat back to their theater hideout with the highly coveted goo.
 After a few minutes deciding what to do with the stuff, a grunting rebel named Rick (Bob Random), wants to eat the goo himself.
 He’s stopped by Fred, who decides that they must ALL take a piece (“Nobody chickens out!”).
 Fred then cuts the Play-Doh into eighths, and after a bit of taunting, each of the teens takes their slice and eats it…

-…and I’d safely bet that the scene that immediately follows is the sole reason this movie was made.
+…and I’d safely bet that the scene that follows is the sole reason this movie was made.
 Immediately, the rebellious teens begin to grow.
 Elsa’s bikini top pops off, Merrie’s sweater bursts open, Fred’s shirt splits apart, etc.

 It’s pretty clear that about half of the movie’s budget went into this scene as well; as a variety of vintage FX are used, such as rear-projection, rapid-fire editing (to prevent any overly risqué exposures) and scale miniature sets.
 These techniques are all employed to convey the not-terribly convincing illusion that these kids are now 20-30 ft. giants living in a dollhouse-like theater.